Honoring visual artists living and working in Hawaiʻi

 Hoʻākea Source is a Regional Regranting Program Partner of The Andy Warhol Foundation for the Visual Arts.
 The Regional Regranting Program partners with local arts organizations around the country to make grants to artists and collectives for projects that chart new creative territory in their communities.

-Hoʻākea Source announces the inaugural group of 10 awardees receiving funds from $5,000 to $10,000.
+Puʻuhonua Society’s granting program, Hoʻākea Source, in partnership with the Andy Warhol Foundation for the Visual Arts’ Regional Regranting Program and with additional support from the Laila Twigg-Smith Art Fund of the Hawaiʻi Community Foundation, announces the second group of awardees receiving funds from $4,000 to $10,000.
 Grantees will have one year to bring to life a range of projects centered around ʻāina (that which feeds), pilina (relationality), and huli (change).

 Review Criteria